arommers/push_swap/README.md

 # Push Swap

-Push Swap is a sorting algorithm implementation designed as a project for School 42.
-The program takes an unsorted list of integers as input and should sort integers in ascending order using only two stacks and a limited set of operations.
-The aim of the project is to test the student's understanding of various sorting algorithms and data structures and their ability to implement this in code.
+Push Swap is a sorting algorithm implementation project and part of the school 42 core curriculum.
+The project tasks the students with writing a program that takes an unsorted list of integers as input and should sort them in ascending order using only two stacks and a limited set of operations.
+The aim of the project is to test the student's understanding of various sorting algorithms, their corresponding complexities and data structures and the student's ability to implement this in code.

-In this repository, you'll find my implementation of the push swap algorithm, as well as detailed information on how to use the program and how it works under the hood.
+In this repository, you'll find my implementation of the push swap algorithm, as well as detailed information on how to use the program and some of its pros and cons.
 I've also included my thought process and some tips for how to approach the project.
 Whether you're a 42 student looking to learn more about algorithm design and optimization, or just someone curious about the push swap algorithm, I hope this repository will be a helpful resource for you.

 ## Installation and Usage